JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 ## How to connect via SSH

 JPA Buddy uses a different mechanism from what IntelliJ IDEA uses to connect to the database.
 So, JPA Buddy can't use the SSH tunnel configured in IntelliJ IDEA.
-To make Buddy works properly in this case, you need to establish an SSH tunnel on the system level.
+To make Buddy work properly in this case, you need to establish an SSH tunnel on the system level.
 Here is <a href="https://www.linode.com/docs/guides/create-an-ssh-tunnel-for-mysql-remote-access/" target="_blank">an example</a> of how you can do it.